tari-project/tari/RFC/src/RFC-0201_TariScript.md

 In either case, only someone with the knowledge of Bob's private key can generate a valid signature, so Alice will not be able to unlock the UTXO to spend it.

+Since the script is committed to and cannot be cut-through, only Bob will be able to spend this UTXO unless someone is able to discover the private key from the public key information (the discrete log assumption), or if the majority of miners collude to not honour the consensus rules governing the successful evaluation of the script (the 51% assumption).

 [data commitments]: https://phyro.github.io/grinvestigation/data_commitments.html
 [LIP-004]: https://github.com/DavidBurkett/lips/blob/master/lip-0004.mediawiki